Community Assemblies

 Local Community Assemblies

-Local Assemblies can be formed with three local facilitators who bring their time, wisdom and experience to help the community develop their own structure.
-Once set up, local Community Assemblies will provide education, information and support to those coming forward to take part.
+Community Assemblies are formed with a minimum of 3 local facilitators who bring their time, wisdom and experience to help the community develop their own structure.
+Once set up, Community Assemblies provide knowledge, information and support to those coming forward who want to take part.

 During the changeover from the current system to the new system of self-determining communities, our Community Assembly Facilitators must be prepared to mentor and support individuals, keeping everyone informed of changes, listening to feedback and taking action to address concerns.

-As we smooth out to a more permanent routine structure, local Community Assemblies must ensure that they act on behalf of humanity and not for themselves.
-This means taking on board local issues and reporting them to the relevant assemblies for wider communication across the network.
+As we smooth out to a more permanent routine structure, local Community Assemblies must ensure that they act on behalf of Members (and humanity as whole) and not for themselves.
+This means taking on board the full implications of Natural Law, dealing with local issues and reporting them to the relevant assemblies for wider communication across the network.
 Facilitators must be aware that they are first and foremost the servants of the people.

 Community Assembly Hubs

-Community Assembly Hubs will provide services that the local Community Assemblies cannot effectively accommodate such as education, community security, law courts, natural healing services and so on.
-There may be a need for multiple Community Assembly Hubs in one region depending on the population of the area and geography.
+Community Assembly Hubs will provide physical locations for holistic education, community security, natural healing services, food production and so on.
+There will be a need for multiple Community Assembly Hubs in one region depending on the population of the area and geography.

 Join us today!